 3: Lug Nuts: All lug nuts must be attached to the vehicle properly and torqued.
 If running spacers, all lug nuts must be present.

 4: Tires: All tires must be in good shape meaning free from cords, belts or damage.
-If I tire is too worn, you will not be allowed on the track.
-All drivers are required to check tire pressure before and after each run.
+If a tire is too worn, you will not be allowed on the track.
+All drivers are required to check tire pressure during session.